Closet Prayer: How to Find Solitude in Prayer

 (NIV) Matthew 6:6-8 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.
 And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.
 Do not be like them, for your Father knows what you need before you ask him.

-It’s my place and it’s my storehouse where I store up my relationship with Father.
+It’s my place, and it’s my storehouse where I store up my relationship with Father.
 So prayer is not just asking for stuff or help.
 It’s developing a private relationship with the Father.

 A storehouse is where we go when we need something refilled.
 The Father isn’t God way out there.
-He’s as close as my storehouse ready to hear my secrets privately and to refill my soul.
+He’s as close as my storehouse, ready to hear my secrets privately and to refill my soul.
 (I’ve never said the “storehouse” part before, so I’m searching for a way to say it.
 But, I think you understand what I mean.)

 Matthew 6:6 But when you pray, go away by yourself, shut the door behind you, and pray to your Father in private.
 Then your Father, who sees everything, will reward you.

-Very few times did Jesus pray publicly, however He did closet prayer daily.
-Jesus would go off to His closet and pray, teach and work miracles, and then go off alone to His closet and pray again, then go teach and do miracles again, and on this went.
+This is what Jesus Himself did.
+Very few times did Jesus pray publicly; however, He did closet prayer daily.
+Jesus would go off to His closet and pray, teach, and work miracles, and then retreat to His closet to pray again.
+He would then go out and teach and perform miracles again, and this cycle would continue.

 Luke 11:1 One day Jesus was praying in a certain place.
 When he finished, one of his disciples said to him, “Lord, teach us to pray, just as John taught his disciples.”